 Build a support network.
 It is important to have people around you that can support you in the good and bad times.
 Whether they are fellow campaigners or people outside of your campaign, it is always good to have people that you can lean on when needed.
+It's important to byild emotional resilience.
 Find balance.
 Work/life balance is always important.
 Make time to shift your focus away from your campaign to something else on a regular basis.

-Developing hobbies and interests will help you find balance.
+Developing hobbies and interests

+will help you find balance.